jchrszcz/gemmR/README.md

 3. Select top 1/16th of candidate beta vectors, mutate and generate new weights, repeat for some number of generations.
 4. Repeat entire process some number of times to check for convergence.

 The resulting `gemm` object is currently an S3 class object.
-We're currently working on reducing runtime, (this thing is really, really slow for the moment), and writing a proper helpfile.
+We're working on reducing runtime, (mostly through parallelization at this point), and writing a proper helpfile.
 Information on the basis for GeMM can be found in the [original paper](http://www.bsos.umd.edu/psyc/dougherty/pdf%20articles/DoughertyThomas2012Rev.pdf).